Opening Hours Open 7 days a week

 Switching from the Graduate route to a Skilled Worker visa

-An applicant can meet new entrant criteria for the skilled worker visa application if the applicant’s most recent permission, other than as a visitor, was under the Graduate route.
+An applicant can meet the new entrant criteria for the skilled worker visa application if the applicant’s most recent permission, other than as a visitor, was under the Graduate route.
 The permission must either be current or have expired less than 2 years before the date of application.
-You can apply for a skilled worker visa as a new entrant for a maximum period of 4 years.
-Any time already spent in the UK on a Graduate route visa will be counted towards 4 years limit when switching from Graduate route visa to a Skilled Worker visa, as a new entrant, from inside the UK.
+You can apply for a Skilled Worker visa as a new entrant for a maximum period of four years.
+Any time already spent in the UK on a Graduate route visa will be counted towards the 4-year limit when switching from a Graduate route visa to a Skilled Worker visa as a new entrant from inside the UK.

 4-year time limit when applying for a Skilled Worker visa as a new entrant

-Applicants can be new entrants for a maximum of 4 years.
-The 4 years includes time spent in any Tier 2 route, the Graduate route or as a Skilled Worker, whether or not that permission was for a continuous period.
-An applicant cannot be considered as a new entrant for only part of the time they are applying for.
+Applicants may be new entrants for up to 4 years.
+The 4 years include time spent in any Tier 2 route, the Graduate route or as a Skilled Worker, whether or not that permission was for a continuous period.
+An applicant cannot be considered a new entrant for only part of the time they are applying.

-If the applicant is applying for more than 4 years, or if granting the application would mean they would have more than 4 years’ permission in total (whether continuous or not) as a Tier 2 migrant and / or as a Skilled Worker, they cannot score tradeable points as a new entrant.
+If the applicant is applying for more than 4 years, or if granting the application would result in more than 4 years’ permission in total (whether continuous or not) as a Tier 2 migrant and/or as a Skilled Worker, they cannot score tradeable points as a new entrant.
 They will need to score tradeable points in another way.

-How Can We Help With Skilled Worker Visa as a New Entrant?
+How Can We Help With a Skilled Worker Visa as a New Entrant?

-Advice on requirements: Our skilled worker visa solicitors will advise you on the relevant requirements you have to meet for your application for a skilled worker visa as a new entrant to be successful;
+Advice on requirements: Our skilled worker visa solicitors will advise you on the requirements you must meet to successfully apply for a skilled worker visa as a new entrant.

-Assessing documents: Our skilled worker visa lawyers will assess your documents to make sure that all the documents you provide in support of your application for a skilled worker visa as a new entrant are in accordance with the requirements of the immigration rules;
+Assessing documents: Our skilled worker visa lawyers will assess your documents to ensure that all materials you provide in support of your application for a skilled worker visa as a new entrant comply with the requirements of the immigration rules.

-Completing the application form: Our skilled worker visa lawyers will complete the relevant application form for your application for a skilled worker visa as a new entrant;
+Completing the application form: Our skilled worker visa lawyers will complete the relevant application form for your skilled worker visa application as a new entrant.

-Submitting an application through Priority or Super Priority Service: If required, our skilled worker visa lawyers will submit your application for a skilled worker visa as a new entrant online through priority/super priority service to get a faster decision on your application for a skilled worker visa as a new entrant;
+Priority or Super Priority Service: If required, our skilled worker visa lawyers will submit your application for a skilled worker visa as a new entrant online through the Priority/Super Priority service to expedite the decision.

-Booking an appointment with the application centre: After the online submission of your application for a skilled worker visa as a new entrant, our skilled worker visa lawyers will book your appointment with the application centre for you to enrol your biometrics;
+Booking an appointment with the application centre: After submitting your online application for a skilled worker visa as a new entrant, our skilled worker visa lawyers will book an appointment with the application centre for you to enrol in biometrics.

-Detailed cover letter: Our specialist skilled worker visa solicitors will prepare a detailed cover letter in support of your application for a skilled worker visa as a new entrant to explain all the relevant legal requirements for your application to be approved by the Home Office UKVI;
+Detailed Cover Letter: Our specialist team of skilled worker visa solicitors will prepare a detailed cover letter in support of your application for a Skilled Worker Visa as a new entrant, explaining all the relevant legal requirements for your application to be approved by UKVI.

-Follow-up work: Our skilled worker visa lawyers will carry out all the follow-up work until the Home Office UKVI decides on your application to switch to a skilled worker visa.
+Follow-up work: Our skilled worker visa lawyers will conduct all necessary follow-up work until the Home Office UKVI has decided on your application to switch to a skilled worker visa.

 Other Related Services

-How Much Does Skilled Worker Visa UK Cost?
+How Much Does a Skilled Worker Visa for the UK Cost?

 The costs involved in the application for a skilled worker visa as a new entrant are as detailed below: